If you’re experiencing hair loss, it’s a good idea to get to the root of the problem. These natural treatments may help restore healthy hair growth.

 Essential Fatty Acids (EFA’s)

 Essential Fatty Acids (EFA’s) are fatty acids that are needed by the body yet not produced by the body.
-EFA’s are a key component to healthy skin, hair, and nails.
+EFA’s are a key component of healthy skin, hair, and nails.

 Common skin diseases, such as eczema and seborrhea, are in part caused by deficiencies in EFA’s.
 Including deep-water fish such as salmon, sardines, mackerel, trout, or herring approximately three times a week will provide sufficient amounts of EFA’s.
 However, if for some reason you cannot eat deep-water fish or have an extreme dislike for it, it may be necessary to take a supplement to obtain the required amount of EFA’s.